 Decide on your approach to compliance.
 For example, you may try the 'superset' - a single centralized system tracking both CCPA and GDPR privacy laws.
 Take the highest common denominator - GDPR allows 30 days for responses, CCPA 45.
-So respond to every request within 30 days.
+So, respond to every request within 30 days.

 Update your data management systems to include CCPA requirements.
 Also, publish details about your company's CCPA processes on the official website.
 Create a data processing system for both new and existing users to sign.
-Explain your obligations under CCPA and how your business will protect their data.
+Explain your obligations under CCPA and how your business will protect its data.

-CCPA is not an opportunity to pad your budget, nor incite fear, doubt, uncertainty.
+CCPA is not an opportunity to pad your budget, nor incite fear, doubt, and uncertainty.
 Your business should treat CCPA as a new operational program for the company rather than a standalone annual budget item.

 CCPA is helpful for improving your business' culture of awareness.
 The regulations set, up good data governance and privacy awareness as the new gold standard.
 Educate your leaders about integrating this program into the organization's business processes instead of tacking it on as a mere afterthought.

 - Implementing systems to track and delete data